Marmelodov/PromptCrafter-API/docs/reference/endpoints/get-prompts.md

----
-layout: page
----

-# Retrieve all prompts
+# API Reference: Retrieve all prompts

-Returns an array of [`prompt`](../resources/prompt.md) objects belonging to the user.
+Returns an array of `prompt` objects belonging to the user.

 ## URL